 The terms “swamp cooler” and “evaporative cooler” can be used interchangeably.
 These units lower indoor temperatures using evaporated water.
 They combine the natural cooling properties of evaporating water with an efficient air moving system.

-All coolers include a fan, water tank and internal motor.
+All swamp coolers include a fan, water tank and internal motor.
 The motor passes dry air through a wet, internal filter pad.
 It is quickly cooled and circulated throughout the room.
 Opening nearby windows helps renew the air every few minutes and keeps the breeze fresh.

 - Lower installation and maintenance costs.